Degenerative spine disorders

 First, let’s discuss the two main types of degenerative spine conditions, which include:

-- Thinning disc – As discs lose their cartilage and water content, they can collapse and flatten.
+- Thinning disc.
+As discs lose their cartilage and water content, they can collapse and flatten.
 This flattening allows vertebrae on either side of the disc to rub together, possibly resulting in bone spur formation.

 There are a range of treatments available for degenerative spine disorders.
 If your symptoms remain sporadic and mild, temporary pain relief treatments may help you achieve a higher quality of life.
-Under the care of a physician, you may want to try mild massage, gentle chiropractic work, stretching, low-impact exercises, hot and cold compresses, pain medication, anti-inflammatory steroid injections, acupuncture and rest.
-If your symptoms become chronically severe, you should consider every option.
-To help you do this, Laser Spine Institute would like to give you more information about our minimally invasive outpatient procedures that have helped tens of thousands of people find relief from neck and back pain.
-Contact us today for a review of your MRI or CT scan.
+Under the care of a doctor, you may want to try therapeutic massage, chiropractic adjustment, stretching, low-impact exercises, hot and cold compresses, medication, anti-inflammatory steroid injections, acupuncture and rest.
+If your symptoms become chronically severe and are not responding to conservative treatments, surgery can become a serious option.